Heather Butler

-Heather Rose Butler AM (born 6 November 1947) is a former Australian politician.
+Heather Rose Butler AM (born 6 November 1947) is an Australian former politician.
 Born in Hampton in Melbourne, Victoria, she was elected to the Tasmanian House of Assembly as a Labor member for Lyons in 2005 in a recount caused by the resignation of Ken Bacon.
 She was defeated in 2010.

-In 2005 Butler was inducted to the Tasmanian Honour Roll of Women for service to tourism and to the community.
+In 2005, Butler was inducted to the Tasmanian Honour Roll of Women for service to tourism and to the community.

 Butler had previously been awarded the Medal of the Order of Australia before she was advanced to a Member of the Order of Australia in the 2012 Queen's birthday honours.